 -- Ed Elucidate

-There's a big difference between Karen's situation and your wife's: Karen is divorced.
-But, like Karen, your wife shouldn't apply for the spousal benefit until she reaches her full retirement age of 66, if that's possible.
-She can then earn delayed retirement credits based on her own work record up to age 70.
+For both Karen and your wife, they shouldn't apply for the spousal benefit until reaching full retirement age of 66, if that's possible.
+Your wife can then earn delayed retirement credits based on her own work record up to age 70.
 At age 70, she can file for Social Security retirement benefits based on her work record.

 Filing prior to her full retirement age will permanently reduce your wife's benefits.
 And she'll receive a monthly payment based partly on her own work record and partly on a spousal benefit, if you have filed for Social Security by that time.
 When she finally does turn 66, she won't be able to change to either a spousal or a work-based benefit.